 Cream vs. Half and Half

-I substituted fat free half-and-half for the light cream in the Creamy Lemon-Chive Dressing.
-(Note this is the same dressing used in Quinoa Salad with Spinach, Parsley & Spring Onions.)
-The nutritional information underneath the recipe below is for Patricia’s original recipe (with light cream).
+I substituted fat-free half-and-half for the light cream in the Creamy Lemon-Chive Dressing.
 If you want to cut some fat and cholesterol, keep in mind that a cup of regular half-and-half has 28g of fat (17g saturated) and 190mg of cholesterol.
-Fat free half-and-half has 0g fat and 1mg cholesterol.
-Even though Patricia says that a higher fat content will help resist curdling when you add lemon juice, I had no problem with curdling using fat free half-and-half.
+Fat-free half-and-half has 0g fat and 1mg cholesterol.

 This crab salad is full of Vitamin C, Vitamin B12 and Selenium.
 It is also a good source of Protein, Niacin, Vitamin K, Folate, Phosphorus, Zinc and Copper.